dianavile/youtube-clone/README.md

 # youtube-clone
-Create a YouTube Clone with React, Material UI and Firebase
+Create a YouTube Clone with React, Material UI

 ## Demo
 on [CodeSandBox]()